 What brushes do you use and what are your settings?

-For the most part I just use the Photoshop default round brush and chalk brush.
-I have my “opacity jitter” set to “pen pressure” under “other dynamics,” or “transfer” if you are using newer versions of Photoshop.
-You can also download my brushes here.
+For the most part I just use a single dual brush for the majority of my paintings.
+I have my “opacity jitter” set to “pen pressure” under “other dynamics,” or “transfer” if you are using newer versions of Photoshop and a little hue jitter for some color variation.
+You can also download my brushes from my Enliighten site.

 What kind of tablet do you use?